Individuals seeking a global certification for their knowledge and competency within a specific technical domain.

 Apply for the CTAM to demonstrate that you have:

-Knowledge, competency and comprehension of asset management (AM) to take responsibility for leading the application and management of an element of a specific Domain within an Asset Management Framework (AMF) and enhancing the organization's effectiveness is executing all relevant activities.
+Knowledge, competency and comprehension of asset management (AM), responsible for leading the application and management of an element of a specific Domain within an Asset Management Framework (AMF) and enhancing the organization's effectiveness in executing all relevant activities.

 - Awareness and understanding of the breadth of recognized Domains of AM, and their inter-dependency within an AMF.